michelsazevedo/kiwy/README.md

 2. Run `docker-compose build --no-cache` to build the image for the project.

-3. Finally, run the local app with `docker-compose run app` and kiwy will perform requests.
+3. Finally, run the local app with `docker-compose run --rm app` and kiwy will perform requests.

 4. Aaaaand, you can run the automated tests suite running a `docker-compose run --rm test` with no other parameters!

+5. Yeah! you can run the percentiles of the requests by running `docker-compose run --rm rbase`.

 ## License
 Copyright © 2019